feathr-ai/feathr/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Flinkedin%2Ffeathr%2Fone_click_deployment%2Fdocs%2Fhow-to-guides%2Fazure_resource_provision.json)

-## Quick Start
+## Running Feathr Examples

 - Follow the [quick start Jupyter Notebook](./feathr_project/feathrcli/data/feathr_user_workspace/nyc_driver_demo.ipynb) to try it out.
 There is also a companion [quick start guide](./docs/quickstart.md) containing a bit more explanation on the notebook.
-We recommend using **Visual Studio Code**, or **Azure Machine Learning Service** to run the above notebook, since those environments will help you login and reterive necessary credentials.
+- We recommend using **Visual Studio Code**, or **Azure Machine Learning Service** to run the above notebook, since those environments will help you login and reterive necessary credentials.

+## Documentation

-- For more details, read our [documentation](https://linkedin.github.io/feathr/).
+For more details, read our [documentation](https://linkedin.github.io/feathr/).

+## Feathr Capabilities
-## Defining Features with Transformation
+### Defining Features with Transformation

 ```python
 features = [